alexposekany/workshopbayesbiomed/README.md

 # Workshop on Bayesian Methods in Biology and Medicine

-You will find the R Markdown File for the Workshop under Presentation_Bayes_Biomed.Rmd The Video Recording of this course is available on [YouTube](https://youtu.be/h_pEORzO8VE) as part of a lecture series on [Statistical Computing and computer intensive methods](https://www.youtube.com/playlist?list=PLM2jwuiJI2BNQvbNBCTu5xdsJc978vTwX).
+You will find the R Markdown File for the Workshop under Presentation_Bayes_Biomed.Rmd The Video Recording of this course is available on YouTube for [Part 1](https://youtu.be/h_pEORzO8VE) and [Part 2](https://youtu.be/91FQlkzZMRs) as part of a lecture series on [Statistical Computing and computer intensive methods](https://www.youtube.com/playlist?list=PLM2jwuiJI2BNQvbNBCTu5xdsJc978vTwX).

 To install relevant packages use